gpestana/notes/talks/dark_web_2018/main_script.md

 ## Script

 Good evening!
-Let me ask you how many of you here have accessed the dark web before?
+Let me ask how many of you here have accessed the dark web before?
 Oh, I see one, two, me.
 Not that many..
-To be honest, I'd love to see many more hands raised!
+To be honest, I'd really like to see many more hands raised!
 I know, it sounds weird, right?
 Isn't the dark web the place where criminals do their businesses online!?

-But do you know what do oppositors of oppressive regimes, people concerned with their personal privacy and for example, the child pornography industry have in common?
+That might be true, but do you know what do opponents of oppressive regimes, people concerned with their personal privacy and for example, the child pornography industry have in common?
 They are all using the same technology to access the internet anonymously.
-Exactly, the same technologies that are used by criminals to buy and sell drugs online are also empowering social progressive agendas and protect citizens' private life.
+Exactly, the same technologies that are used by criminals to buy and sell drugs online are also empowering social progressive agendas and protecting peoples' private life online.

 It's easy to understand why between fear and skepticism, we usually miss the point that the same technology that allows the so called dark web to thrive,